ViveSoftware/ViveStereoRenderingToolkit/readme.md

 # Vive Stereo Rendering Toolkit
-Copyright (c) 2016-2017 HTC Corporation.
-All Rights Reserved.
+Copyright 2016-2017, HTC Corporation.
+All rights reserved.

 ## Introduction

 - Vive Stereo Rendering Toolkit provides drag-and-drop components for developers to create stereoscopic rendering effects in a few minutes.
 - With this toolkit, effects such as mirrors or portal doors can be easily achieved in your VR application.

-- For tutorial and API reference, please see the attached Developer's Guide.

 ## System Requirements

-- Unity 5.3.5 or higher.
+1. Unity 5.5.0 or higher.

-  This toolkit is compatible with native VR rendering introduced in Unity 5.4.
+2. Appropriate SDK for target VR devices

-- SteamVR Unity plugin, version 1.2.0 or higher
+ - Vive or other SteamVR-compatible HMDs: SteamVR Unity plugin, version 1.2.0 or higher

-## Known Issues

-- Shadow rendering is wrong when using single-pass Stereo in Unity 5.4.x (this is caused by Unity issue #686520)
+ - Vive Focus: WaveVR plugin, version 2.0.13 or higher
+ - Oculus Rift: OVR plugin, version 1.20.0 or higher

+3. **To run the examples, add camera rig prefabs from respective platform SDKs**
+ - Vive or other SteamVR-compatible HMDs: no need to modify.
+ - Vive Focus: add **WaveVR** from "WaveVR/Prefabs" to the scenes; remember to expand the camera rig.
+ - Oculus Rift: add **OVRCameraRig** from "OVR/Prefabs" to the scenes.

+For tutorial and API reference, please see the attached Developer's Guide.

 ## Change log

+v1.1.0
+ - [Backward Compatibility Break Change] drop support for Unity 5.3/5.4
+ - Add multi-platform support: we currently support Vive, Vive Focus and Oculus Rift
+ - Add an example for two-way portal; remove obsolete examples

 v1.0.9
  - fix wrong rendering under single-pass stereo rendering for Unity 5.6.0